solid/webid-profile/README.md

 Anyone can join the [Solid WebID Profile chat](https://gitter.im/solid/webid-profile).

-Mondays, 15:00 UTC at https://meet.jit.si/solid-profile .
+A **tentative** meeting slot is held open on Mondays, 15:00 UTC at https://meet.jit.si/solid-profile.
+Please refer to the [chat](https://gitter.im/solid/webid-profile) for concrete meeting plans and agendas.
 Meetings are transcribed and [published](https://github.com/solid/webid-profile/tree/main/meetings/).

 ## Code of Conduct